robertsean1995/BAWKP/README.md

 IFS=$'\n\t'
 ```

-This header is not boilerplate; it defines the failure model of the program.
-Error propagation, unset-variable handling, pipeline correctness, and word-splitting behavior must be explicit and consistent across all scripts.
-Additional performance-oriented flags may be added later, but the safety baseline must always be present.

 #### AWK

-AWK programs embedded in BAWK scripts must also make their execution context explicit.
+AWK programs embedded in BAWK scripts must make their execution context explicit.
+If an AWK program relies on defaults (such as whitespace field splitting), that reliance should be obvious from context and justified by simplicity, not convenience.
 This includes:
 - Explicit field separators (```-F``` or ```BEGIN { FS = ... }```)
 - Explicit output formatting when output is consumed programmatically
-- Explicit initialization of counters and accumulators
+- Explicit initialization of state (e.g. counters, accumulators, maps, etc.)

-If an AWK program relies on defaults (such as whitespace field splitting), that reliance should be obvious from context and justified by simplicity, not convenience.

 ### Indentation and Layout